 Note: The LandPKS app is currently undergoing a redesign.
 It is a somewhat unstable app at the moment, and may necessitate being force-closed occasionally.
-Version 3 of the app is expected soon.
+Version 3 of the app is expected within the next year.
+The data input screen in the LandPKS Android app.
+Image courtesy of Colby Moorberg.